 Easily find Detroit Land Use & Zoning Lawyers and Detroit Land Use & Zoning Law Firms.
-For more attorneys, search all Real Estate areas including Construction, Eminent Domain, Foreclosure, Land Use & Zoning, Landlord-Tenant and Other Real Estate attorneys.
+For more attorneys, search all Real Estate areas including Timeshare, Construction, Eminent Domain, Foreclosure, Land Use & Zoning, Landlord-Tenant and Other Real Estate attorneys.

 Petitioners seek to construct a single-family residence on a lot in Grand Haven Charter Township

 (the Township).
 The Township zoning ordinance at issue requires a 50-foot setback.
 The lot is